smolijar/gitwiki-thesis/src/design/foundations.md

     * decentralized organization administration is hard to tackle, even with a sophisticated tool as Gitolite
 * Thus, few users would actually get to use the system

-Driven by my desire to reach out to as many users as possible I did not want to leave the former suggestion, though I understood the power of latter.
+Driven by my desire to reach out to as many users as possible I did not want to leave the former suggestion, though I understood the power of the latter.
 Thusly I decided to thrive for the solution a true Meme Queen would suggest: _"Why not both?"_

 In the next section I shall describe the concept of _repository providers_, which is a solution I designed to overcome this obstacle.